 As noted earlier, iterative calculations are usually turned off in Excel be default (in this context, iteration is the repeated recalculation until a specific numeric condition is met).
 For circular formulas to work, you must enable iterative calculations in your Excel workbook.

-In Excel 2019, Excel 2016, Excel 2013, and Excel 2010, click File > Options, go to Formulas, and select the Enable iterative calculation check box under the Calculation options section.
+In Excel 2010 and higher, click File > Options, go to Formulas, and select the Enable iterative calculation check box under the Calculation options section.

 In Excel 2007, click Office button > Excel options > Formulas > Iteration area.